hexadecimalH/cicada-docs/_docs/application/first-application.md

 }
 ```

-Now we have controller that serves two main views of our application \( basically they are just function that return string-for now\), in order to get it working we have to create an instance of this MainController in`index.php`and define routes for specific url.
+Now, we have controller that serves two main views of our application \(basically, they are just functions that return string-for now\), and in order to get them working we have to create an instance of this MainController in`index.php`and define routes for specific url.

 Let's take a look at `index.php`